-Table 7 is a summary of the detailed inventory of PSCSs in the ZCC.
-The detailed source inventory was conducted to identify PSCSs that were not identified in the existing database review and to verify the location of the PSCSs within the ZCC.
-Additional PSCSs that were identified in detailed inventories of the ZCC consist of a commercial activity (auto repair shop), and industrial operations (sawmill and lagoon).
-Of these PSCSs, some of the industrial sources may have large volumes of potential contaminant stored.
+Table 7 is a summary of the detailed inventory of potential contaminant sources in the ZCC.
+The detailed source inventory was conducted to identify PSCS's that were not identified in the existing database review and to verify the location of the PSCS within the ZCC.
+One additional potential significant contaminant sources was identified.